-For those who don’t want to deal with an Apple Watch or don’t have an iPhone, the Fitbit Versa is a worthy replacement.
-The latest Fitbit to hit the market is chock-full of your favorite features, and more.
+The Fitbit Versa is a worthy replacement for those who don’t want to deal with an Apple Watch or don’t have an iPhone.
+The latest Fitbit to hit the market is chock-full of your favorite features and more.

-- 1 Turn off ‘Tap to Wake’ on your Versa, Ionic, or Blaze
+- 1 Turn on ‘Tap to Wake’ on your Sense, Versa, Ionic, or Blaze

-Turn off ‘Tap to Wake’ on your Versa, Ionic, or Blaze
+Turn on ‘Tap to Wake’ on your Sense, Versa, Ionic, or Blaze

 When you aren’t actively using your Fitbit, your screen should dim to conserve battery.
 Whenever you turn or raise your wrist (like to check the time), that motion wakes up your Fitbit’s screen.

-If you’re bothered by this feature (especially if you wear your Fitbit at night,) you can disable it.
-When disabled, you turn on your screen by pressing a button instead.
+If you’re bothered by this feature (especially if you wear your Fitbit at night), you can disable it.
+When disabled, you turn on your screen by pressing a button or tapping on its screen instead.

 Another benefit of disabling Screen Wake is battery savings since your Fitbit won’t automatically turn on whenever you turn or raise your wrist.

-Disable Screen Wake using your Fitbit device settings
+Disable automatic Screen Wake using your Fitbit device settings

-- Swipe down from the top of the screen or for the Ionic, long press left button, and then tap the Quick Settings icon
+- For others, swipe down from the top of the screen, or for the Ionic, long-press the left button and tap the Quick Settings icon.

-- When set to Auto, the screen turns on each time you turn or raise your wrist
+- When set to Auto (the watch icon is highlighted in color), the screen turns on each time you turn or raise your wrist.

-- When set to Manual, press a button on your Fitbit to turn on the screen
+- When set to Manual (the watch icon is grayed out), press a button or tap the screen on your Fitbit to turn on the display.

 Disable Fitbit’s Screen Wake feature using the Fitbit app

-- Tap your profile picture or icon in the top
+- Tap your profile picture or icon at the top.

 Try a restart

-If for any reason the above method doesn’t work, you may want to restart your Versa.
+If the above method doesn’t work for any reason, you may want to restart your Versa.

-Here are the steps to turn restart your Versa or Ionic:
+Here are the steps to turn restart your Versa (original model) or Ionic:

-Here are the steps to turn restart your Versa 2 and Versa Lite:
+Here are the steps to turn restart your Sense series, Versa 2+, and Versa Lite:

 Shutdown your Fitbit device, then power back up

-Here are the steps needed to turn off your Versa or Ionic:
+Here are the steps needed to turn off your Sense, Versa, Blaze, or Ionic:

 After a few moments, your Fitbit completely turns off.